kash0lt/send_aprs/README.md

 ---

-You should either create your own support file called aprs_secinfo.py that has a class of the same name.
+You should either create your own support file called aprs_secinfo.py that has a class of the same name, or replace the
+   tags in the send_aprs.py file with your own data using strings
 Here is a sample of a support script that hold authentication information.

 ```